muhanifakh/TeGraf-IUP/README.md

 ```
 Enter the board size (e.g., '5 5'): 5 5
 Enter the starting position of the knight (e.g., '2 2'): 2 2
-The knight successfully visits all squares with a randomized tour:
 Move 1: (2, 2)
 Move 2: (4, 3)
 Move 3: (2, 4)